How technology is helping improve safety culture in the workplace

 Reduced Risk of Accidents or Unsafe Events

-Unsafe events, such as near-misses, often indicate an environmental hazard.
+Unsafe events, such as near misses, often indicate an environmental hazard.
 When learning to prevent these workplace hazards by using technology to improve safety, companies don't just reduce the risk of accidents in the workplace but also bring down the number of unsafe events that may occur.

 This ultimately reduces disruptions in the workplace, which directly impacts productivity and morale.
 Employees feel more confident that the company is making the workplace as safe as possible.